 Kingswood Camps also have a wide range of multi-activity holidays in the UK for children aged 8 and above, as well as specialist holidays focusing on just one activity.
-Kids will love the new Bear Grylls Survival Academy, and there are also holidays for those with a passion for football, dance, horse riding and surfing.

 The Sands Resort Hotel is a great base for learning to surf on the North Cornwall Coast, while The Merton Hotel in Jersey has an Aquadome (pools, slides, fountains, sauna and steam room) along with a superb outdoor pool complex, including a Flowrider where kids can learn to surf.

 If you simply want to lie beside a pool while the kids splash around, try First Choice SplashWorld which has 24 all-inclusive hotels in sunny locations across Europe, each with a water park on site or next door and free supervised children’s clubs.